-In a monolithic system, all functions are interwoven architecturally; entire apps are built as a single unit.
-Think of an old and monumental ERP, the kind of unique and privately built, controlled, and maintained IT system a huge corporation had.
-You got ownership, in-house security, and continuity.

-You also got rigidity, bulkiness, and long implementation times.
+In a monolithic system, all functions are interwoven architecturally — entire applications are built as a single unit.
+Think of the legacy systems you may often hear of or even use: they're privately built, controlled, hosted, and maintained.
+You get ownership, in-house security, and continuity, but you also get rigidity, bulkiness, and long implementation times.

 Although once simple, these systems became more complex as business needs grew and applications got larger.
-They got bogged down by complicated layers and became massive and immovable – hence the term monolith.
+They got bogged down by complicated layers and became massive and immovable.
 It’s become clear with time that scaling those singular systems is messy and can create bottlenecks.

-But these boutique solutions came at a cost.
+But these boutique solutions also came at a cost.
 They are completely separate software sets that don’t talk to each other at all.
 Their requirement of different user credentials, interfaces, and workflows creates more administrative work for teams.
-A proliferation of vendors and lack of communication between apps meant a lot of costly, time-consuming, trial and error required to find the pieces that fit with your business’s puzzle.
+A proliferation of vendors and lack of communication between apps meant a lot of costly, time-consuming trial and error required to find the pieces that fit with your business’s puzzle.

 These two types of software systems exist at two ends of the spectrum.
 When we began brainstorming the best way to use technology to refine law firm operations, we thought, what if we stopped thinking of extremes and started meeting in the middle?